vipulnaik/diet-exercise-health/events/2025/2025-07-22-right-index-finger-cut-after-repeated-tweezers-use.md

 making the flex wrapping not work).
 I had more success with the second bandage that I tried.

+## Further updates

+Shortly before midnight on the day of the cut, so about 7 hours after the cut, the bandage came off during my bath.
+The area covered by it had macerated, and the cut didn't get aggravated despite water and soap being applied to it, so I decided not to put a new bandage on it before going to sleep.

 ## Best practices going forward

 ### Precautions at each tweezers use